-When a subsidiary is disposed-off, the amount attributable to goodwill is included in determining the gain or loss on the disposal.
+When a relevant cash-generating unit is disposed-off, the amount attributable to goodwill is included in determining the gain or loss on the disposal.

 g.
 Investments in associates and joint ventures - An associate is an entity over which the Entity has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.